zig-gamedev/zig-gamedev/libs/zgpu/README.md

 ### Mipmap generation on the GPU

-* WebGPU API does not provide mipmap generator
+* wgpu API does not provide mipmap generator
 * zgpu provides decent mipmap generator implemented in a compute shader
 * It supports 2D textures, array textures and cubemap textures of any format (`rgba8_unorm`, `rg16_float`, `rgba32_float`, etc.)